them-es/Billy/readme.txt

 * Initial public release in the WordPress Plugin directory

 == Changelog ==

+= 1.2.0 =
+* Allow more formatting options in descriptions: Replace RichText components with InnerBlocks components.
+* Style improvements to the PDF output
+* Tables: Vertical alignment "top"

 = 1.1.4 =
 * Minor compatibility update for WordPress 5.5+